|

 James B. Warner was born in Chadron, Nebraska.
 His father was William H. Tobias but J. B. was raised by his mother’s parents whose name was Warner.
 J. B. legally changed his name to Warner, considering his grandparents his father and mother.
 He was not the brother of film star H. B. Warner as is often reported.
 J. B. entered the Army in 1917 and was discharged as a Corporal two years later.
 It was then he came to the attention of Universal, probably at first as a riding extra.

-two stars DARKENING TRAIL (1915 Mutual) 39 minutes
+DARKENING TRAIL (1915 Mutual) 39 minutes

 Not an action picture or even a good-badman role for William S. Hart, but a human drama very adult in nature.
 Playboy cad George Fisher brushes off pregnant Nona Thomas for good time dancehall gal Louise Glaum.
 When Fisher’s father learns of his son’s indiscretion, he threatens to disown him unless he marries the girl.
 Unwilling to do so, Fisher flees to the Yukon.
 Disliked by the Alaskans because of his superior attitude he is befriended by Yukon store owner Enid Markey.
 Rough-house trapper William S. Hart is in love with Markey, but when he sees her take up with Fisher he steps aside.
 Knowing he has lost the girl, he forces Fisher “to do the right thing” and marry Enid.
 But Fisher hasn’t changed, he remains no good, even when Enid falls deathly ill with pneumonia he prefers to let her die rather than go for a doctor.
 Hart finds Fisher in a bar with a whore and goes for the doctor himself but it is too late.
 As Markey’s last words were to not die “alone,” Hart brings the drunken Fisher to Markey’s deathbed, pulls his gun and sends the heartless Fisher on “the darkening trail”.

-3 Stars NAKED HANDS (1918 Modern Method Prod.)
+NAKED HANDS (1918 Modern Method Prod.)
 23 minutes

 From 1910-‘16 G. M. Anderson made his Broncho Billy characterization legendary.
 When he sold his half-interest in Essanay in 1916, he retired his alter-ego but revived Broncho Billy in 1918 when he established Golden West Producing Corporation with producer T. Lawrence Weber.
 A few months prior to this, in 1917, Anderson had launched a five-reel feature, HUMANITY, but Anderson’s former partner, George Spoor, through legal machinations, prevented the release of the film.
 Anderson cut a reel from the film and tried to release it independently as NAKED HANDS but the film failed at the boxoffice.
 The picture reappeared a year later as part of Anderson’s distribution deal.
 Foreign distribution was handled by Weber who financed the set-up with Anderson.
 Weber later obtained rights to the features and recut the five-reelers into tightly edited two-reelers.
 NAKED HANDS was one of these. ^ ^ Just as hard-rock miner Billy finally discovers gold in the desolate desert, his lonesome-for-attention wife (Ruth Saville) runs off with a New York stockbroker, an old flame of hers (Rodney Hildebrand).
 Two years’ time passes for the heartbroken Billy who is now a rich mine owner while his ex-wife regrets her decision to run away and marry the callous, uncaring New Yorker.
 Pining away for Billy, she is dying but by the time she sends for Billy it is too late.
 With his naked hands, Billy swears to kill the cad who wrecked their lives and nearly does before making a startling discovery.

-2 stars THE MAN WITH THE PUNCH (1920 Universal) 18 minutes
+THE MAN WITH THE PUNCH (1920 Universal) 18 minutes

 After service in WWI (the tank corps in France) director John Ford and western star Harry Carey helped Hoot Gibson get a foothold at Universal, at first supporting Pete Morrison in a series of two-reelers.
 In 1919 Hooter began starring in his own series of two-reelers, assuming the role of a lighthearted cowboy who was the exact opposite of the grim William S. Hart, the flamboyant Tom Mix or the realistic Harry Carey.
 The public took to the down-to-earth comedic Hoot, his films appealed as much to Mom and Dad as they did the kids—perhaps more.
 In this two-reeler, Hoot, mistaken for a bandit, is hired by crooked sheriff Jim Corey to hold up the stage, but Hooter turns the tables on him.

-4 stars $50,000 REWARD (1925 Davis) 47 minutes
+$50,000 REWARD (1925 Davis) 47 minutes

 Few western fans would argue that Ken Maynard was one of the greatest movie cowboys ever to ride the screen.
 Born in Vevay, IN, July 21, 1895, Ken ran away from home at 12 to join a shabby little wild west show.
 His father returned him to home, but at 16 Ken was granted permission to join a touring carnival.
 In 1913, at 19, Ken was with Buffalo Bill’s Wild West Show.
 In 1914 Ken was with the Kit Carson Wild West Show and in 1915 it was the Hagenbeck and Wallace Circus.
 Following civil engineer service in WWI, Ken was back with Hagenbeck and Wallace in 1918, Pawnee Bill’s Show in 1919 and Ringling Brothers in 1920.
 With Tom Mix and Buck Jones urging Ken to come to Hollywood, he signed with Fox but they used him only in supporting roles.
 Leaving the major studio, he accepted an offer to play Paul Revere in Cosmopolitan’s JANICE MEREDITH (‘24).
 His riding ability noticed, independent Davis Films signed him for a series with DEMON RIDER being his first in ‘25 followed by $50,000 REWARD which features some terrific horsebacking and thrilling stunts.
 Viewing the film today you can immediately see why Ken made such a splash on the screen.
 Moving along at a lightning pace under the direction of Clifford S. Elfelt (See BIG STAKES) and photography of Bert Longnecker, fun-loving Ken owns the desert land below a dam that will soon be irrigated and made valuable.
 Leading lady Esther Ralston takes over as engineer of the dam project for her ailing father, and Ken quickly is smitten by the girl.
 But there’s trouble brewing.
 Bank president Frank Whitson and crooked lawyer William Moran want Ken’s valuable property so for $50,000 reward they hire Edward Peil, leader of a lawless outfit, to obtain incriminating ownership papers from Ken.
 Note that the film contains a very blatant racial slur.
 The dam used in the picture was St. Francis dam near Los Angeles which burst in 1928 causing a terrible disaster.

-one star THE EXTRA MAN AND THE MILK-FED LION (1916 American) 27 minutes
+THE EXTRA MAN AND THE MILK-FED LION (1916 American) 27 minutes

 The Buck Parvin short stories came from the pen of Charles Van Loan whose interest in the fledging film industry became the source for Buck Parvin’s exploits as a movie cowboy.
 In 1915 Art Acord was signed to portray Buck Parvin on screen.
 This is the 7th in the Parvin series.
 Unfortunately, the Blackhawk Films edit of this original three-reeler down to two-reels leaves out some important plot points.
 Basically a comedy, Art and his pal (S. William Marshall) lose a boxing match to a Kangaroo, screw up director Lawrence Peyton’s film, and lose the respect of leading lady Dixie Stratton.
 “Women and lions, look out for ‘em,” Art tells his pal.
 “Kangaroos too!”
 The Parvin series completed in 1917, Art entered WWI and later became a major western star in the ‘20s.

-one star MYSTERY BRAND (1927 Rayart) 52 minutes
+MYSTERY BRAND (1927 Rayart) 52 minutes

 With the previous sheriff annihilated, and no one else to take the job, Lafe McKee and a citizens’ committee appoint town lazybones Ben Wilson sheriff to track down a rustling gang.
 To win the heart of the girl he loves (Neva Gerber), Ben must prove he is up to the task of capturing the ringleader of the Mystery Brand rustlers (Al Ferguson).
 Talk about slow, this film’s pace is glacial!
 (Surviving print has been crudely retitled LARIAT’S END for some obscure reason.)
 Born in 1876 in Clinton, Iowa, Ben Wilson got in on the ground floor of early filmmaking as actor/director/producer and jack of all trades.
 He had his hand in about every nook and cranny of the fledging film business.
 As an actor he was on screen in over 200 films.
 One of the most popular and successful serial stars of the silent era, he teamed with Neva Gerber (as he does here) for eight serials and at least 13 shorter films.
 From ‘24-‘27 Wilson produced/directed and starred in westerns for Arrow, Davis and Rayart.
 Fifty-one years old when he made MYSTERY BRAND, save for a couple more his starring days were over.
 Wilson turned to directing westerns for Al Hoxie and Cliff Lyons, even the first legitimate sound serial, THE VOICE FROM THE SKY starring Hal Taliaferro (Wally Wales) for G.Y.B.
 Films in 1930.
 Wilson’s former leading lady Neva Gerber co-starred.
 As an actor Wilson’s last film was Columbia’s SHADOW RANCH with Buck Jones (‘30).
 Wilson died of a heart attack August 25, 1930.

-"Arizona Days" with Bob Custer.4 stars ARIZONA DAYS (1928 Syndicate) 44 minutes
+ARIZONA DAYS (1928 Syndicate) 44 minutes

 A definite contender for the best Bob Custer of all his silent and sound westerns.
 Directed by, and featuring as the main heavy, J. P. McGowan, whose work could be quite slipshod, he definitely put some care and effort into ARIZONA DAYS both in directing and acting.
 Nothing out of the ordinary in the plot, it’s just the endeavor to make a better than usual B-western is obvious on the screen, including a vigorous fight midway between Custer and McGowan.
 Plotline has rancher John Lowell Russell mixed up in rustling with McGowan and his boys Mack V. Wright (who, at this point in his career was still mixing acting with directing, as was McGowan) and Hank Bell.
 When Russell’s daughter, Peggy Montgomery, looking more fetching than ever, declares her intent to turn them in to the law, along comes Bob Custer with other ideas.
 It’s worth your time to see why!

-3 stars $5,000 ELOPEMENT (1916 Selig) 8 minutes
+$5,000 ELOPEMENT (1916 Selig) 8 minutes

 Tom Mix wants to elope with his girl (Victoria Forde) but first he must help his sweetheart’s dad (Joe Ryan) recover $5,000 stolen by bandits (Chet Ryan, Sid Jordan).

-2 stars AN ARIZONA WOOING (1915 Selig) 12 minutes
+AN ARIZONA WOOING (1915 Selig) 12 minutes

 Both Tom Mix and outlaw Mexican Joe (Pat Chrisman) are in love with the same girl (Bessie Eyton).
 Less a comedy and more a quick action piece than many of Mix’s Selig one-reelers.

-2 stars FIGHTING FOR GOLD (1919 Fox) 17 minutes
+FIGHTING FOR GOLD (1919 Fox) 17 minutes

 A London-based mining company tries to extricate Tom Mix from his claim in these brief surviving excerpts from the earliest example of Tom’s Fox feature work.

-one star RIDING FOR LIFE (1926 Rayart) 60 minutes
+RIDING FOR LIFE (1926 Rayart) 60 minutes

 Outlaws Bob Fleming and Bud Pope attempt to frame star Bob Reeves’ kid brother (Hal Waters) into helping them rob the express office.
 Even with a story by future director Joe Kane, script by prolific Ray Johnston and direction by Mack V. Wright, this is an uninspired, lifeless little western melodrama in which nothing much happens til the final 10 minutes.
 There’s barely enough here for a good two-reeler but it’s stretched out to an hour.
 6' 2" Robert Jasper Reeves, born near Marlin, Texas, January 28, 1892, attended Texas A&M, likely on a baseball scholarship, and had a ranching and rodeo competition background before he came to Hollywood circa 1919.
 Universal head Carl Laemmle was impressed with the 27 year old cowboy and cast him in the 18 chapter ELMO THE MIGHTY with Elmo Lincoln.

-Bob Reeves.
 Bob then co-starred with Cleo Madison and Eileen Sedgwick in the 18 chapter GREAT RADIUM MYSTERY (‘19).
 Throughout the ‘20s Reeves starred in two-reelers and features for Cactus Features, Universal and Anchor, as well as playing supporting roles in several with Fred Thomson and Hoot Gibson.
 When his Anchor series wrapped in ‘26, Reeves turned solely to supporting—even bit and extra roles—on into the sound era.
 Watch closely and you’ll spot him in early westerns with Ken Maynard, Buck Jones, Tim McCoy, Bob Steele, Hoot Gibson, Gene Autry, Charles Starrett, Three Mesquiteers, Don Barry and many others on through 1957’s PARSON AND THE OUTLAW.
 Reeves died of a heart attack April 2, 1960.

-2 stars TELL-TALE BULLET (1919 Capital) 3 minutes
+TELL-TALE BULLET (1919 Capital) 3 minutes

 Neal Hart tracks down the man who killed his brother.
 Several great close-ups make this brief edit from a two-reeler worthwhile.

-one star RANGELAND (1922 Steiner) 4 minutes
+RANGELAND (1922 Steiner) 4 minutes

 Neal Hart rescues Blanche McGarity from outlaws, then fights the ringleader on a cliff in this brief clip.
 Pretty hard to judge the overall feature from this clip which is all filmed in medium or distant shots so you never really get a view of Neal.

-Bill Bailey.2 stars FIGHTIN’ JACK (1926 Goodwill) 47 minutes
+FIGHTIN’ JACK (1926 Goodwill) 47 minutes

 Bill Bailey, as a neighboring rancher, helps pretty heiress Hazel Deane claim her rightful inheritance—a colossal ranch—despite opposition from a fraudulent Spaniard (John Byron), his girlfriend (Herma Cordova) and his foreman (Sailor Sharkey) who have taken illegal possession of the property.
 Pretty routine little western except for a couple of realistic brawls including a lengthy cat-fight between Deane and Cordova.

-2 stars THE TRAILER (1925 Wilcox and Wolcott) 24 minutes
+THE TRAILER (1925 Wilcox and Wolcott) 24 minutes

 Man-trailer Frank Merrill (a future screen Tarzan) tracks down some rustlers (William Royle, Bob Fleming) in this routine two-reeler enlivened by the very athletic Merrill who had won 58 National, Southern California and L.A. gymnastics championships.
 He was National gymnastics Champion from 1916 to 1918.
 After a stint as a New Jersey Policeman he entered films as a stuntman.

-2 stars FANGS OF VENGEANCE (1926 Chesterfield) 21 minutes
+FANGS OF VENGEANCE (1926 Chesterfield) 21 minutes

 In the Texas oilfields, wildcatter Lafe McKee is turned down for a loan at the bank.
 Meanwhile, Joseph Young, the beau of Lafe’s daughter Betty Baker, discovers Lafe’s foreman Dick Carter is mistreating his dog Fearless, so Young buys the animal.
 Next we discover Carter is in Cahoots with the head of Consolidated Oil, Ted Adams, to under produce, hoping Lafe’s oil leases will expire and the devious pair can take over.
 But Fearless discovers Carter’s trickery and turns the tables on his former owner.
 With Rin Tin Tin all the rage, every studio, major and minor, came up with a canine star.
 German Shepard Fearless starred in a dozen shorts in the mid ‘20s.
 Joseph Young (1900-1999) was the older brother of major-star-to-be Robert Young.
 Joseph Young also worked under the name Roger Moore.
 Ted Adams (1890-1973) is unbilled here, but in checking his existing credits, this two-reeler may be the former stage actor’s first film.
 Previously, the prolific heavy’s earliest known film was ROAD AGENT with Al Hoxie, also 1926.
 Ingénue Betty Baker had looks and talent and should have made more than the 10 films she did between 1925-1930, nearly all low-budget westerns.

-3 stars BAD BUCK OF SANTA YNEZ (1915 Mutual, Kay-Bee) 20 minutes
+BAD BUCK OF SANTA YNEZ (1915 Mutual, Kay-Bee) 20 minutes

 Although pursued by Sheriff Bob Kortman, whom he has ridiculed in town, valley troublemaker Bad Buck (William S. Hart) stops to help a pioneer woman who just lost her husband and whose little girl has been snake bitten.
-The delay could prove his downfall
+The delay could prove his downfall.

 top of page